agustinfranchetti/emailMicroservice/README.md

 ```
 you can add as many comma separated values as you want

-# moddify the message:
+# modify the message:
- if you want to moddyfy the message you can change the values at
+ if you want to modify the message you can change the values at

 ```javascript
 const message = {